 Annual production by well for each of the five Appropriative Parties for the CY 2003-2014 period is summarized in Table 3-1A; this table also includes the Temporary Surplus Allocation and the amount of unused production that is eligible for storage for each Appropriator.
-Monthly production for the last five years of operation (CY 2015-19) are presented in a series of tables starting with Table 3-1B for CY 2015 and continuing on an annual basis through Table 3-1F for CY 2019.
+Monthly production for the last five years of operation (CY 2015-19) are presented in a series of tables starting with Table 3-1B for CY 2015 and continuing annually through Table 3-1F for CY 2019.
 It should be noted that all production by Appropriators is currently being metered; however, no information is available as to the accuracy of existing meters.

 During CY 2019, Appropriators pumped a combined amount of 14,121.50 ac-ft of groundwater from the Beaumont Basin.
-Production for the year was 905 ac-ft lower than in 2018, but higher than the annual production for each of the years in the 2015-17 period.
-Groundwater production in CY 2019 was approximately 1,000 ac-ft higher than the five-year (2015-19) average of 13,137 ac-ft.
+Production for the year was 908 ac-ft lower than in 2018, but higher than the annual production for each of the years in the 2015-17 period.
+Groundwater production in CY 2019 was 983 ac-ft higher than the five-year (2015-19) average of 13,138 ac-ft.

 Compared to groundwater production totals for CY 2018, production for individual appropriators in CY 2019 was lower.
-The City of Banning production decreased by four percent while production by BCVWD and SMWC decreased by nine percent each over 2018 values.
-Conversely, production by YVWD almost tripled in CY 2019 when compared to 2018 extractions.
+The City of Banning production decreased by 6.3 percent while production by BCVWD and SMWC decreased by 8.8 and 9.4 respectively over 2018 values.
+Conversely, production by YVWD rose by 176 percent.